Berkeley Gaskin: Career

-He managed the West Indies side on three overseas tours: to India and Pakistan in 1958–59, to England in 1963, and to Australia and New Zealand in 1968–69.
-He was President of the Guyana Cricket Association at the time of his death, and had also served as a West Indies selector.

-He worked as a senior official in the Guyanese civil service.
+Gaskin was team manager of the West Indies side on three overseas tours: to India and Pakistan in 1958–59, to England in 1963, and to Australia and New Zealand in 1968–69.
+On the first of these tours he sent Roy Gilchrist home for disciplinary reasons after the Indian leg of the tour.
+Gaskin served as a West Indies selector and was President of the Guyana Cricket Association at the time of his death.
+Outside of cricket, he worked as a senior official in the Guyanese civil service.